 Married, filing jointly (but not for long): What happens to those coronavirus relief checks?

 You and your spouse may have filed jointly on your 2019 taxes but are not going through a divorce.
-In the event that your household income qualifies for you to receive a check from the government then you may have some questions about how much you would get if a divorce is in the works.
+If your household income qualifies for you to receive a check from the government, you may have some questions about how much you would get if a divorce is in the works.

-Based on whose information was provided in the tax return for 2018 or 2019, that is the spouse whose bank account will likely receive the money from our government.
-If you all share a bank account then the shared account will receive the direct deposit (whenever it is actually made).
-If both you and your spouse have separate accounts then you should go back to last year and see which of you received your refund or had money debited to pay your taxes.
+Based on whose information was provided in the tax return for 2018 or 2019, the spouse whose bank account will likely receive the money from our government.
+If you all share a bank account, then the shared account will receive the direct deposit (whenever it is made).
+If both you and your spouse have separate accounts, then you should go back to last year and see which of you received your refund or had money debited to pay your taxes.

-However, that doesn’t mean that you can leave the issue there and move on.
-You and your spouse will need to figure out how to divide that money up between yourselves if you have an active divorce case.
-Your individual circumstances will come into play and you can negotiate with your spouse on a split suits the needs of you, your spouse and your family.
+However, that doesn't mean that you can leave the issue there and move on.
+If you have an active divorce case, you and your spouse will need to figure out how to divide that money up between you.
+Your individual circumstances will come into play, and you can negotiate with your spouse on a split that suits your needs, your spouse, and your family.

 Coronavirus and child support- do you still have to pay?

-What many people are facing right now is concern regarding their employment and their future in these precarious economic times brought about by closing down the economy.
+Many people are facing concerns regarding their employment and their future in these precarious economic times brought about by closing down the economy.
 In an area like ours that is heavily dependent on oil and gas jobs, the downturn in that field had left many Texans feeling the heat of tight economic times even before we knew there was a coronavirus pandemic.
 If you are one of those people who are concerned about a potential loss in income, then keep reading to find out how your child support responsibilities may or may not be impacted by this current medical crisis.

 What you can think about doing, however, is filing a motion with the court to modify the amount of child support that you have to pay.
-Keep in mind that getting a hearing date on a request like this will be difficult given the current condition that our court dockets are in due to the coronavirus shutdown.
-You should consider whether or not you will be out of work for a long while versus only a few months.
-If you expect the loss in income to be temporary then it may not be worth it for you to even file the motion.
+Keep in mind that getting a hearing date on a request like this will be challenging given the current condition that our court dockets are in due to the coronavirus shutdown.
+It would be best to consider whether or not you will be out of work for a long while versus only a few months.
+If you expect the loss in income to be temporary, then it may not be worth it for you even to file the motion.

-As always, contacting your ex-spouse as soon as you figure out that you are losing your job is the best plan of action to take.
-Do not let her become aware of the job loss when May 1st comes around and your child support payment is missing from her bank account.
+As always, contact your ex-spouse as soon as you figure out that you are losing your job is the best action plan.
+Do not let her know of the job loss when May 1st comes around and your child support payment is missing from her bank account.
 People do not like surprises, generally speaking.
-This is especially true when it comes to surprises related to money that was supposed to be in their checking accounts but no longer is.
+This is especially true for pitfalls related to money that was supposed to be in their checking accounts but no longer is.

-Many times you will find that your ex-spouse is more willing to work with you on issues like this than you may have thought previously.
-Payment plans are common in situations like this but an ex-spouse will be less willing to do so if you do not come forward with information as soon as you find out that there may be a problem.
+You will often find that your ex-spouse is more willing to work with you on issues like this than you may have thought previously.
+Payment plans are standard in situations like this, but an ex-spouse will be less willing to do so if you do not come forward with information as soon as you find out there may be a problem.

-One thing that we have not talked about this week is how schools closing their doors due to the threat of coronavirus impacts your possession schedule.
-So much of that schedule centers around the school calendar.
-Picking your child up on a Friday, dropping the child off at school on Monday morning and a summer vacation schedule that is built around the end of one school year and the beginning of another.
+This week, we have not talked about how schools closing their doors due to the threat of coronavirus impacts your possession schedule—so much of that schedule centers around the school calendar.
+You are picking your child up on a Friday, dropping the child off at school on Monday morning, and a summer vacation schedule built around the end of one school year and the beginning of another.

 The courts in Texas have issued opinions on how the temporary closing of public schools in Texas impacts the possession schedules of parents across our state.
 Whatever orders you have in place regarding possession of your children should be followed.
-In regard to determining which parent has the right of possession to your children under one of these orders you would not have to rely on anything else.
+Regarding determining which parent has the right of possession to your children under one of these orders, you would not have to rely on anything else.

-Basically, any changes to your child’s personal schedule due to the various school shutdown orders as well as shelter in place will not impact your court ordered possession schedule.
-Even if your movement around the area where you live is otherwise restricted, that does not change drop off/pick up times and any other elements of your child’s possession schedule.
-There is no inherent modification to court orders for possession just because your child’s school is closed for a temporary period of time.
+Any changes to your child's schedule due to the various school shutdown orders as well as shelter in place will not impact your court-ordered possession schedule.
+Even if your movement around the area you live is otherwise restricted, that does not change drop-off/pick-up times and any other elements of your child's possession schedule.
+There is no inherent modification to court orders for possession just because your child's school is closed for a temporary period.

-What does this mean if your ex-spouse is currently in possession of your child during a period of time that is ordered to be yours?
-It is likely that your child will need to be returned to you immediately.
-However, you should research your particular jurisdiction to determine what if any orders have been made by judges in your home county.
+What does this mean if your ex-spouse is currently in possession of your child during a period that is ordered to be yours?
+Your child will likely need to be returned to you immediately.
+However, you should research your particular jurisdiction to determine what, if any, orders have been made by judges in your home county.

-Come to an agreement with your ex-spouse in order to avoid problems like this
+Agree with your ex-spouse to avoid problems like this.

 As with anything else in family law, you and your spouse are free to negotiate alternative arrangements regarding possession with one another directly rather than waiting for further guidance from a judge.
-You all (likely) have nothing but time on your hands and can text, email, Skype or talk to one another over the phone to determine what alternative possession arrangements may work better for you all given the dramatic shift in the landscape of parenting over the past few weeks.
+You all (likely) have nothing but time on your hands.
+You can text, email, Skype, or talk to one another over the phone to determine what alternative possession arrangements may work better for you all, given the dramatic shift in the landscape of parenting over the past few weeks.

-You can always fall back on the arrangements set forth in your court orders if you cannot come to an agreement on a modification of the orders in your negotiations.
+You can always fall back on the arrangements outlined in your court orders if you cannot agree on a modification of the orders in your negotiations.
 Having to rely on a set of one size fits all orders in a time of significant change can be a challenge for any family to have to deal with.
 You need to understand fully what your responsibilities are as far as your possession schedule is concerned.

 Questions about family law in Texas?
 Contact the Law Office of Bryan Fagan

-In uncertain times like this, we could all use some steady, stable advice from people you can trust.
-I would like to offer the Law Office of Bryan Fagan as a group of attorneys who can provide this sort of advice to you and your family.
-We are offering free of charge video and telephonic meetings with potential clients at no cost to you.
-Six days a week you can get on the phone or on your computer and speak to one of our lawyers.
+In uncertain times like this, we could all use steady, stable advice from people you can trust.
+I want to offer the Law Office of Bryan Fagan a group of attorneys who can provide this sort of advice to you and your family.
+We are offering free-of-charge video and telephonic meetings with potential clients at no cost to you.
+Six days a week you can get on the phone or your computer and speak to one of our lawyers.
 Thank you for your time and consideration.